oroinc/documentation/user_guide/import_export_functionality.rst

 ------

 - Go to the grid and

-  - Click :guilabel:`Export` button
+  - Click the :guilabel:`Export` button.

-- *"Export started.
+  - The *"Export started.
 Please wait."* message will appear at the top of the screen.

-- As soon as the export finishes the message will change to: *"Export performed successfully, [number] downloads exported.
+  - As soon as the export is over, the message will change to: *"Export performed successfully, [number] downloads exported.
 Download result file."*

-- Click the *"Download result file*" at the end of the message, and the download will be performed subject to your browser settings.
+- Click the *"Download result file*" link at the end of the message, and the download will be performed subject to your browser settings.

 .. note::

-    Please note that scope of record details exported, their names and position in the .csv file depend on the Import&Export settings of the entity fields.
+    Please note that scope of record details exported, their names and position in the .csv file depend on the :ref:`Import&Export settings <user-guide-entity-management-create-fields-common>` of the entity fields.